rgottberg/DLH_module1R/README.md

 Everybody can use it.

-It was created by rgottberg.
+It was created by Ruben GOTTBERG (https://github.com/rgottberg).